Open-Attestation/documentation-website/website/docs/advanced/gsn/setup-paymaster.md

 You can read more about `ethers-cli` [here](https://docs.ethers.io/v5/cli/ethers/#sandbox-utility--help).

 ## Paymaster Configuration

+The paymaster is ready.
+You have to wait for clients to deploy their gsn capable document store before proceeding further.

 In order to authorize your paymaster to pay for your contract we will need to configure the paymaster deployed earlier.
 We can use the `add-target` method to do so.
 You need to replace `<paymaster-address>` with your own paymaster and `<target-address>` with the address off the contract you intend to allow payment for.